Apsu/APT/Atreus/README.md

 ---

 Last is the number and symbol layer.
-Function keys are setup here as well, opting to swap `` ` `` and `\` with `'` and `/`, but making sure the other base symbols are present in order to make typing common number and symbol sequences more easily.
+Function keys are setup here as well, along with the remaining symbol keys.
 Again the bottom row is passthrough.

 ![Num](Layer4.png)